AhmedSaadRF/Social-Media-Project/README.md

-## This is a Social Media Website With HTML, CSS, JavaScript, Bootstrap, and API.
+## This is a Social Media Website With HTML, CSS, JavaScript, Bootstrap, and API